Skip to main content

 • SMO 1: Quality Assurance

-Considering this, the CCEAU has reported that it advocates with the Superintendence of Financial Services within the Central Bank of the Republic (BCU), which regulates the financial sector and conducts reviews of related-audits, to join efforts and create a national QA review system.
+The CCEAU has reported that it advocates and encourages the Superintendence of Financial Services within the Central Bank of the Republic (BCU) to explore a joint effort and create a national QA review system, and in turn, implement the SMO 1 requirements.

 • SMO 2: International Education Standards

-The CCEAU states that it collaborated with the universities to assess the current accounting curricula against the IES requirements to develop a curricula model for students in the jurisdiction.
+The CCEAU states that it collaborated with the universities to assess the accounting curricula against the IES requirements to develop a curricula model for students in the jurisdiction.
 For this purpose, the CCEAU created a University Matters Committee, which has signed agreements with several national universities, including the Universidad de la República, to provide academic support to courses taught at CCEAU.
-Furthermore, the CCEAU reports that it has sought international organizations' assistance to promote the IES to universities, specifically around curriculum content.

 The CCEAU notes it is well-aware of the need to establish continuing professional development (CPD) requirements as part of best practices for the profession.
 The CCEAU indicates that it offers voluntary CPD for its members, and many participate in trainings and courses to receive updated information on professional practices and standards.
 However, it has not been able to establish mandatory CPD obligations for its members due to the voluntary nature of its membership and the cost of such a system.